fwilleke80/com_audioarchive/README.md

 The shared **Process analysis queue** action processes jobs incrementally and displays progress.
 Closing or reloading the page stops the browser loop but does not discard untouched jobs.
 Reopen the maintenance page and start processing again to continue.
 Interrupted running jobs are recovered after their processing lock expires and are retried up to the configured maximum attempt count.

 Waveform and spectral files are delivered through protected component controllers.
-Public requests must pass the same publication, category, language, and access checks as playback.
+Public requests must pass the same publication, category, and access checks as playback.
 The backend uses a separate authorised endpoint so editors can preview analyses for unpublished or restricted clips.

 ### Publishing the public archive